-To be eligible for rebates, natural gas furnaces, boilers and water heaters must be Air Conditioning, Heating and Refrigeration Institute (AHRI) or ENERGY STAR approved.
-To determine if your equipment qualifies, view the ENERGY STAR website.
-Tank type (storage) and tankless natural gas water heaters must be ENERGY STAR approved to qualify for rebates.
+To be eligible for rebates, natural gas furnaces, boilers, natural gas dryers and pool pumps must be Air Conditioning, Heating and Refrigeration Institute (AHRI) or ENERGY STAR® certified.
+To determine if your equipment qualifies, view the ENERGY STAR® website.
 Furnace tune-up rebates are for existing natural gas furnaces only, limited to one rebate every five years.

 - Heat Loss Load Calculation: Since properly sized heating equipment operates more efficiently and results in greater occupant comfort, you are strongly encouraged to perform a proper building heat loss calculation and to size the new heating equipment accordingly.